Lit (video game): Development

 LIT features character and creature designs by Singaporean comic artist Foo Swee Chin, with Jake's emo-styled appearance chosen to both fit the dark tone of the game and to create an interesting role reversal by having a teenager with a dark outlook on life becoming the one to literally light up his school.
 Jake is voiced by WayForward Technologies founder Voldi Way, while Rachael is voiced by KROQ DJ Nicole Alvarez.

 In addition to expanded language options, the European release of the game features minor gameplay tweaks to address issues brought up in North American reviews.
 The game does not feature widescreen display options.
 According to Tierney, this is because each level is square in shape, though it was considered.

+A remake with simplified gameplay and a cel-shaded art style was released by WayForward on Android and iOS in 2015 and Windows in 2017; it removes most horror elements for more straightforward puzzle gameplay.

 Reception

-The Wii and PC versions received "mixed or average reviews" according to the review aggregation website Metacritic.
+The Wii game received "mixed or average reviews" according to the review aggregation website Metacritic.
 IGN found the concept solid and "enormously creative", but found fault with occasionally awkward context-sensitive controls and inconsistent puzzles that force players into using trial and error in order to solve them.
 GameSpot, however, found the puzzles logical and the boss battles clever, but noted design inconsistencies.